For decades Iranians have risen up, only to be put down

 Iranians were shocked and appalled by the shootdown of the Ukrainian jetliner, which killed all 176 people on board, mostly Iranians.
 Many are also angry at the government’s misleading statements in the wake of the tragedy, which it initially blamed on a technical problem.

-Iranians are also suffering from an economic crisis exacerbated by severe sanctions imposed by Trump after he withdrew the U.S. from Iran’s 2015 nuclear deal with world powers.
+Iranians are also suffering from an economic crisis exacerbated by severe sanctions imposed by President Donald Trump after he withdrew the U.S. from Iran’s 2015 nuclear deal with world powers.

 But large numbers of Iranians still support the clerically led government, as seen by the massive turnout for the funeral of Gen. Qassem Soleimani, Iran’s top general, who was killed in a U.S. airstrike in Baghdad.
 Even many critics of the government saw him as a war hero who had helped defeat the Islamic State group and resisted Western hegemony in the Middle East.